Degree of Financial Leverage Formula (Table of Contents)

 Degree of Financial Leverage Formula

-A high degree of financial leverage signifies that even a small change in leverage can make significant on the company’s profitability and a low degree of financial leverage indicates lower financial risk.
-The reason behind this is really simple; higher leverage increases the interest payments, which is basically a fixed cost.
+A high degree of financial leverage signifies that even a small change in leverage can significantly impact the company’s profitability, and a low degree of financial leverage indicates lower financial risk.
+The reason behind this is really simple; higher leverage increases the interest payments, which is a fixed cost.
 So if the returns are good, this fixed cost will be spread across, which is good for business, but if a business is not going well, this fixed cost will become troublesome for the company.

 There is no single formula to calculate the degree of financial leverage, and different methods are used based on the purpose of analysis.
 Two of the methods to calculate the degree of financial leverage is given by: